 The Equity Network is comprised of community foundations working to institutionalize the capacities needed to advance racial equity in their organizations and in their communities.

-Building on our Equity Network, the Coalition for Inclusive Communities is comprised of community foundation working to advance workplace equity in their communities.
+Building on our Equity Network, the Coalition for Inclusive Communities is comprised of community foundations working to advance workplace equity in their communities.